macadev/Gibbon-Tabs/README.md

 ## Features

-- Search tab by title or URL.
+- Search and jump to tabs by title or URL
-  - Queries are very fast and matches are highlighted
-- Easily delete tabs while quickly being able to see their title and URL
+- Quickly delete tabs while being able to see their title and URL
 - Create "Tab Snapshots", a new way to manage your workflow!
 - Keyboard shortcuts for navigation and tab deletion
   - I carefully built the User Experience so that Gibbon-Tabs would be a pleasure to use